ATI0104/BP_ESP_CODE/README.md

 - Inside the Global configuration:
   - Set the Enabled chipset to SX1302/SX1303
   - Press Save & Apply
-- Reboot the Pi by going into System → Reboot
+- After Applying the changes in the bottom right corner you should see the Gateway ID, save this value somewhere.
-- After the Pi has rebooted open the same web interface again and in the bottom right corner you should see the Gateway ID, save this value somewhere.
+- From the sidebar select application and click on the Chirpstack image, this should open up the ChirpStack web interface.
-- Click on the Chirpstack image, this should open up the ChirpStack web interface.
+- The default login and password is 'admin'
 - In the left sidebar select Gateways and click on Add gateway.
   - Fill out the form.
 The Gateway ID should be the one you saved earlier.
 Don't worry about the location it will be updated later.
 - In the left sidebar select Device Profiles